Nia-Emani/pantry-meal-picker/README.md

 ```

 ## Change Log
- I had to use a different endpoint with my project API.
+ Example: I had to use a different endpoint with my project API.
 I realized I had no images in my response.
  Use this section to document what changes were made and the reasoning behind those changes.